by Erik Ostrander

 You can look at a river as a whole lot of small streams put together.
 You know how to read a small stream right?
 You fish the eddies, riffles, tongues, and pockets.
 Well, a big river is all of those things tossed into one huge channel.
 The eddy may be 50 feet across with froggy water right in the middle collecting bugs all day long.
 You may find risers in the big eddies even when there is no hatch.

 Tongues may be a little more difficult to spot in a river.
-A tongue is where water gets channeled into a fast current, often with two eddies on the side.
+A tongue is where water gets channeled into a fast current, often with an eddy on each side.
 Sometimes it’s obvious, and you know you should be fishing the seam of the tongue, or nymphing down deep through the middle of it.
 But often the river is so large that sub-surface structure creates tongues under 5 feet of water.

 Big rivers often have endless riffles.
 It can be very confusing to find a place to focus on in a riffle that goes for hundreds of yards.
 This is where polarized glasses excel.
 You need to be able to see down to the bottom to detect the subtle differences in water depth and cover.
 Fish will often hunker down in a small depression where the current is just slightly weaker, allowing them to rest between charges into the stronger current for that passing morsel of food.